isc-projects/bind9/win32utils/readme1st.txt

 	DNS Tools

-The following tools have been built for Windows NT: dig, nslookup, host, nsupdate, rndc, rndc-confgen, named-checkconf, named-checkzone, dnssec-keygen, dnssec-makekeyset, dnssec-signkey, dnssec-signzone.
+The following tools have been built for Windows NT: dig, nslookup, host, nsupdate, rndc, rndc-confgen, named-checkconf, named-checkzone, dnssec-keygen, dnssec-signzone.
 The tools will NOT run on Win9x, only WinNT and Win2000.
 The latter tools are for use with DNSSEC.
 All tools are installed in the dns/bin directory.

 IMPORTANT NOTE ON USING THE TOOLS: